-This is one of my versions of preparing boiled Arbi (Colocassia) stir fried with onion, ginger and garlic.
-It is a perfect side dish for chapattis or any rice-dal combo.
+This is one of my versions of preparing boiled Arbi (Colocasia) stir fried with onion, ginger and garlic.
+It is a perfect side dish for chapatis or any rice-dal combo.
 This is a very quick and an easy recipe if you have the arbi already boiled and stored in the refrigerator.
 As the name implies, this dish is very spicy and tangy.
-Here is a step by step method with pictures to prepare this delicious dish.
+So here is a step by step method with pictures to prepare this delicious dish.

 - 3 tbsp. oil

 - 2 onion, chopped

 - 1/2 tsp. amchur powder (dry mango powder)

 - 1 tsp. coriander leaves to garnish (opt)

 Peel the outer skin from the boiled arbi and cut them into round slices.
 Heat 1 tbsp. oil in a non-stick pan and shallow fry them till light brown.
 Keep aside.